mdehoog/optimism-specs/specs/protocol/deposits.md

 | l1CostFastlzCoef  | int32   | 168-171        |         |
 | l1CostTxSizeCoef  | int32   | 172-175        |         |

 Total calldata length MUST be exactly 176 bytes.
-This helps to slow database growth as every L2 block includes a L1 Attributes deposit transaction.

 In the first L2 block after the Fjord activation block, the Fjord L1 attributes are first used.